Four Women Reveal Their Horror Stories of Teddi Mellencamp’s ‘All In by Teddi’ Diet

 “Unless under close medical supervision, no one over the age of 2 should eat much less than 1,200 calories a day,” said Moskovitz.

-Another woman, who did the program for 8 or 9 days and lost 6-7 pounds, estimates that she ate around “600-700” calories a day.
+Another woman, who did the program for eight or nine days and lost 6-7 pounds, estimates that she ate around “600-700” calories a day.

 “This seems incredibly difficult on its own,” she said.
 “But then pairing it with 60 minutes of cardio a day—it’s even worse.
 You also are not told the exact meal plan until you make your payment.
 And if you quit or slip up, they will drop you immediately without giving you your $600 back.”